ps3addict/enablehen/README.md

 Alt.
 2 USB Port (Left-hand) [https://ps3addict.github.io/enablehen/usb006.html](https://ps3addict.github.io/enablehen/usb006.html)

-** Any other enablers on this site are UNTESTED and should NOT be used!
+** Any other enablers found on this site are UNTESTED and should NOT be used!